 Apparently, I wasn’t as smart as I thought I was.
 Let’s just say that didn’t work out.
 I ended up meeting a hot shot guitar player from my hometown who had just returned to town with tales of living in Hollywood for 3 months.
 We immediately entered into a co-dependent relationship where I was constantly being torn between his verbally abusive, possessive, jealous control over my life and my parents’ struggle to control my life.
-After quitting college and enduring some extreme depression, I accidentally discovered my talent at doing nails.
+After quitting college and enduring some extreme depression and a suicidal moment, I accidentally discovered my talent at doing nails.
 Beauty school saved my life.
-It empowered me.
-It was the only time I could get away from the influence of my family and boyfriend.
+It helped me take my power back and regain my confidence.
+It was the only time I could get away from the influence of my family and boyfriend and truly feel like I could be myself.
 I quickly excelled and in a few short years was working for one of the most high end Aveda spas in my city and I was a part time educator for OPI, who at the time, was the largest nail product manufacturer in the world.
 My clients were wealthy, worldly and educated and they helped encourage, influence and empower me to get out of this increasingly more violent, scary relationship that I was stuck in.
-After 10 years, just weeks away from my 29th birthday, I escaped and finally followed my dream and moved to the desert!!
+After 9.75 years, just weeks away from my 29th birthday, I escaped and finally followed my dream and moved to the desert!!

 The next several years were dark and my memories of them are few.
 I was in the cocoon, writhing in the pain of broken dreams and disappointments, analyzing everything and everyone, struggling to make sense of it all and rebuild.
 I was trying to remember who I was, what I wanted my life to be like and why I was drawn to living in the desert in the first place.
 (Sunlight is life!)
 I ended friendships, I lost clients, said “no” to things that no longer served me.
 I looked around me and realized the vast majority of the people I thought were friends were really acquaintances that I had very little in common with.
 From there, I studied at the feet of masters and sequestered myself to protect from negative outside influence.
 I reconstructed my entire life from the foundation up and one day, along my journey, I stumbled upon the true love I had been seeking.
 (Cue up Frank Sinatra: “I did it myyyyyyy wayyyy….”)